CharlieHugYou/CharlieHugYou_discord_theme/README.md

 # NEED BETTER DISCORD TO HAVE THE THEME
-// Theme based on the New Rem Theme version 1.4
+//Theme based on the New Rem Theme version 1.4

 My discord theme (in dev)